outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - filter by those applied core function combinations that move/change the problem (converted into a solution space, once identified) to be more similar or closer to the solution structure (solution set of size 1)
           - direction:
             - given the sequence & other direction-related components/attributes/structures of the problem, the input problem components & output solution structures can have a position structure applied
+      - given that the solution format is a 'set of size 1', and the input problem format is a 'set of size greater than 1', it can be inferred that when executing problem-solving method, the method should include a step where
+        - an item(s) is removed from the set
+          - this connection between problem & solution format derives the solution requirement of the 'remove' operation (without being explicitly told to include that operation in the problem definition)

   - organize list of structures required for system optimization & make diagram & generative insight path & query
     - concepts